ashfaqahmed/workspace-channels-cleaner/README.md

 > A terminal app I built to help clean up stale channels in Slack workspaces.
 It's got a nice UI, protects important channels, and makes it easy to manage your workspace without accidentally leaving channels you need.

+> 💻 **Looking for a simple command-line CLI version?** Check out [workspace-channel-cleaner-cli](https://github.com/ashfaqahmed/workspace-channel-cleaner-cli) for a lightweight, automation-friendly CLI tool perfect for scripts and batch processing.

 ## ✨ Features

 ### 🎨 Nice Terminal Interface